-Odd Fiscal Years (e.g. 2007) Even Fiscal Years (e.g. 2008) Installation Installation Natural Resources Conservation, Small Natural Resources Conservation, Large Cultural Resources Management Cultural Resources Management Environmental Quality, Non-Industrial Environmental Quality, Industrial Pollution Prevention, Industrial Environmental Quality, Overseas Environmental Restoration Pollution Prevention, Non-Industrial Environmental Restoration Team/Individual Team/Individual Natural Resources Conservation Cultural Resources Management Environmental Quality Pollution Prevention Environmental Restoration Team Environmental Excellence in Weapon System Acquisition
+Odd Fiscal Years (i.e. 2009) Even Fiscal Years (i.e. 2010) Installation Installation Natural Resources Conservation, Small Natural Resources Conservation, Large Cultural Resources Management Cultural Resources Management Environmental Quality, Non-industrial Environmental Quality, Industrial Sustainability, Industrial Environmental Quality, Overseas Environmental Restoration Sustainability, Non-industrial Environmental Restoration Individual/Team Individual/Team Natural Resources Conservation Cultural Resources Management Environmental Quality Sustainability Environmental Restoration Team Individual Environmental Excellence in Weapon System Acquisition Environmental Excellence in Weapon System Acquisition

-Description of Awards for Fiscal Year 2007
+Description of Awards for Fiscal Year 2009

-Natural Resources Conservation - Small Installation/Civil Works Facility and Individual Team (Tab A)
+Natural Resources Conservation - Small Installation and Individual/Team (Tab A)

 To recognize efforts to promote the conservation of natural resources, including the identification, protection, and restoration of biological resources and habitats; the sound management and use of the land and its resources; and the promotion of the conservation ethic.
 Environmentally beneficial landscaping is also a factor in this award.
-Nominations may be from: (a) any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation/civil works facility worldwide.
+Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation worldwide.

-Cultural Resources Management - Installation/Civil Works Facility (Tab B)
+Cultural Resources Management - Installation (Tab B)

-To recognize efforts to promote the management of cultural resources, including the identification, protection, and restoration of historical buildings and structures; archaeological sites; Native American tribes and Native Hawaiians sacred objects and sites; curation; and the promotion of the cultural resources conservation ethic.
-Nominations may be from: (a) any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation/civil works facility worldwide.
+To recognize efforts to promote the management of cultural resources, including the identification, protection, and restoration of historical buildings and structures; archaeological sites; Native American tribes and Native Hawaiian sacred objects and sites; and the promotion of the cultural resources conservation ethic.
+Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation worldwide.

-Environmental Quality - Non-industrial Installation/Civil Works Facility and Individual/Team (Tab C)
+Environmental Quality - Non-industrial Installation and Individual/Team (Tab C)

-To recognize efforts to ensure mission accomplishment and protection of human health through implementation of environmental management systems, pollution prevention, and environmental compliance that promotes sustainability in the areas of environmental planning, waste management, and land, air and water resource protection.
-Nominations may be from: (a) any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation/civil works facility.
+To recognize efforts to ensure mission accomplishment and protection of human health through implementation of environmental management systems in the areas of environmental planning, waste management, and safe drinking water.
+Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation.

-Pollution Prevention - Industrial Installation/Civil Works Facility (Tab D)
+Sustainability - Industrial Installation (Tab D)

-To recognize efforts to prevent or eliminate pollution at the source, including practices that increase efficiency in the use of raw materials, energy, water, or other resources.
-Nominations may be from: (a) any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation/civil works facility worldwide.
+To recognize efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
+Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation worldwide.

-Environmental Restoration - Installation/Civil Works Facility and Individual/Team (Tab E)
+Environmental Restoration - Installation and Individual/Team (Tab E)

 To recognize efforts to protect human health and the environment by cleaning up identified DoD sites in a timely, cost-efficient, and responsive manner.
-Nominations may be from: (a) any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation/civil works facility within the 50 United States and U.S. Territories.
+Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation within the 50 United States and U.S. Territories.